How to choose the right insoles?

 Insoles are designed to support your foot’s natural shape, improve alignment, and reduce strain on key areas like the heel and arch.
 The best type for you depends on your foot mechanics, activity level, and whether you have conditions like plantar fasciitis, flat feet, or high arches.
 The right insole for you might not be the right one for your friend.
 Everyone’s body is unique—our feet, posture, and movement patterns all work differently, which means what feels perfect for one person might not suit another at all.

-But remember, insoles are only one part of the solution.
+Insoles help—but they’re only one piece of the puzzle.
 Regular stretching, strengthening, staying active, and maintaining good sleep and nutrition all help your body recover and handle inflammation better.

 If you’re unsure where to start, talk to a physiotherapist or podiatrist for a quick assessment.
 The right insole can truly make a world of difference—but it works best when your whole lifestyle supports healthy, happy feet.